Icelk/kvarn.org/public/shutdown-handover.md

     <meta name="description" content="Kvarn's handling of upgrades to the server and graceful shutdown.">
 </head>

+Graceful shutdown & handover provide ways to upgrade the server and it's config with zero downtime or interrupted connections.

 Graceful shutdown works by closing the listening socket and completing any connections.

 Handover means the control over a port is handed over from one Kvarn instance to another.
 This is achieved through multiple processes binding the same port, and the old instance then quitting.
 When both instances are listening, the incoming request are split between them.